Greenock and Port Glasgow Tramways

 Greenock and Port Glasgow Tramways Company Horse Tram conductor and driver

-A blow-up of the above photo showing the conductor and driver, both of whom are in informal attire.
+An enlargement of the above photograph showing the conductor and the driver, both of whom are wearing informal attire.

 Motormen and conductors